It’s too easy to waste money when it comes to advertising on Facebook.

 Let’s start with the size.
 Facebook recommends an image that’s 1,200 x 628 pixels.
 If you can’t get to that exact size, at least go with the ratio: 1.91:1.

 Next, make sure that your image looks professional.
 Remember, that graphic is going to be many people’s first impression of your company.
 Make sure it’s a positive impression.

 Finally, make the image itself an attention-getter.
 Select something that will stand out from the standard assortment of images in a person’s newsfeed.

 Remember to think outside of the box.
 You might be surprised at how well a bright, black-and-white image might perform with your audience.

-If You Want To Reduce Your Facebook CPM Include Calls to Action
+If You Want To Decrease Your Facebook CPM Include Calls to Action

 One of the best ways to get people to engage with your ad is with a CTA button.
 Fortunately, Facebook gives you plenty of options.

 Here are some of the CTA text choices available: